MS Civil Rights Museum

 Whether you’re in the mood for authentic soul food, Caribbean eats, Cajun cuisine, or even a pig-ear sandwich, Jackson’s restaurant scene has you covered.

-Since Mississippi is known for its Creole influence, find a true taste of the Bayou at 1693 Red Zone Grill or Johnny T’s Bistro & Blues.
 And of course, no trip to Jackson is complete without a meal at Big Apple Inn.
 Owned by a first-generation Mexican immigrant family, the restaurant was a popular meeting place for Freedom Riders and even hosted meetings held by Medgar Evans in its basement.
 The legendary restaurant is known for its tamales and signature pig ear sandwiches.
 For the handheld masterpiece, pig ears are pressure cooked until tender then served on a bun with homemade hot sauce, slaw, and mustard.
 They’re a rite of passage in Mississippi culture and well worth their miniscule $1.70 price tag.

 While there are plenty of new businesses to explore in Jackson, an equally important part of experiencing the city is taking time to reflect upon its rich history.